Robbie Grossman Player Props: Rangers vs. Giants

 - Grossman is hitting .229 with 16 doubles, a triple, eight home runs and 33 walks.

-- Grossman has picked up a hit in 58.0% of his 81 games this season, with more than one hit in 14.8% of them.
+- Grossman has picked up a hit in 58.0% of his 81 games this season, with more than one hit in 14.8% of those games.

-- In 9.9% of his games this season, he has hit a home run, and 2.6% of his trips to the dish.
+- He has gone deep in eight games this season (9.9%), leaving the park in 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.